ivn888/posts-zimmi-cz/content/2016/a-month-of-commuting-on-my-own.md

 **Traffic** sucks in the evening.
 I get up before six, leave home before half past six, thus avoid heavy traffic.
 Riding a bike home in the evening is threatening sometimes and a bit of mutual respect between pedestrians, cyclists and drivers would do.

-**Cycling paths** sometimes ends right before the big crossroads.
+**Cycling paths** sometimes end right before the big crossroads.
 Often drivers use parts of the network as parking lanes, which puts you in danger suddenly.

 **Other cyclists, skaters, people walking their dogs, little kids** usually don't care about you at all.
 You better don't get distracted if you want to get home safe and sound.